AlexAUT/vimConfig/README.md

 * npm

 ## Install
-Execute `setup.sh` ignore the vim error and press enter.
+Execute `install.sh` ignore the vim error and press enter.
 Now vundle installs the plugins, this may take up to 10minutes if you have a slow internet connection.